Compagnie Internationale des Wagons-Lits: Founding

 During his trip to the United States in 1867–1868 the 23-year-old Belgian Georges Nagelmackers was impressed by the Pullman night trains.
 Upon his return home, he decided to establish a network of such trains in Europe.
 He envisioned that such trains should be luxurious and travel across borders.

 In 1872, Nagelmackers founded the Compagnie Internationale des Wagons-Lits and the et des Grands Express Européens addition became part of the name in 1893.
 By 1886 his company had become the main organiser for most European heads of state.
 The symbol "WL" held by two lions became a well-known trade mark.

 Historic Wagons-Lits restaurant car in Austria in 2003.

 The company ran either complete trains of Wagon-Lits cars or individual sleeping and dining cars coupled onto services operated by the state railways of the European countries through which the Wagon-Lits cars passed.
 These cars were always drawn by locomotives of the various state railways, as Wagon-Lits did not operate its own fleet of locomotives.

 Prior to World War I, CIWL held a monopoly being the only group catering to the needs of the international railroad traveller.
 The company introduced famous services, such as the Orient Express, the Nord Express, and the Sud Express and expanded to markets outside Europe with involvement in the Trans-Siberian Railway across Russia.
 The Company's trains also reached Manchuria (Trans-Manchurian Express), China (Peking, Shanghai, and Nanking), and Cairo.

 Hotels

 The Grand Hôtel des Wagons-Lits, also known as the Six Nations Hotel, in Beijing before 1949.

 In 1894, Compagnie Internationale des Grands Hotels was founded as a subsidiary and began operating a chain of luxury hotels in major cities.
 Among these were the Hôtel Terminus in Bordeaux and Marseille, the Hôtel Pera Palace in Istanbul, the Hôtel de la Plage in Ostend, and the Grand Hôtel des Wagons-Lits in Beijing (Peking).

+Taxi Service

+At the end of 1909 the company received an approval to operate taxi services in major cities of India.
+Automobiles Darracq France then known Darracq Co was contracted to provide 3,000 units of 1910 models powered by 14-16 hp engines.